Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - If you want to change the default Terminal in Windows 11, just modify a single setting from the command-line application.

-- Windows 11 supports multiple shells, so you're entitled to change the default shell and pick the one that works best in your case.
+- Windows 11 supports multiple shells, so you can change the default shell and pick the one that works best in your case.

-- When using this OS, note that you don’t have to set Windows Terminal since it’s already a default command-line tool.
+- Note that you don’t have to set Windows Terminal when using this OS since it’s already a default command-line tool.

-Windows Terminal is the default command-line tool on Windows 11, and it works as a replacement for the PowerShell and Command Prompt.
+Windows Terminal is the default command-line tool on Windows 11, and it replaces the PowerShell and Command Prompt.

-The software has many improvements, and it can run various shell interfaces side by side, so you won’t have to learn to use a new tool from scratch.
+The software has many improvements and can run various shell interfaces side by side, so you won’t have to learn to use a new tool from scratch.

 Thanks to this feature, there’s no need to start Command Prompt, PowerShell, or any other shell individually since you can run them all from a single application.

-Windows Terminal can run multiple shell interfaces, therefore many users are wondering is it possible to set a default command-line shell.
+Windows Terminal can run multiple shell interfaces; therefore, many users wonder if it is possible to set a default command-line shell.

-We’re happy to inform you that this is one of the features that the Terminal supports, and in this guide, we’re going to show you how to easily change the default Terminal in Windows 11.
+We’re happy to inform you that this is one of the features that the Terminal supports, and in this guide, we will show you how to easily change the default Terminal in Windows 11.

 Is Windows Terminal a new application?